itsmrajesh/web-apps/README.md

 ## Load once use any time

-This app works on even when your don't internet connection, works offline.
+This app works on even when your don't have internet connection, works offline.

 ## Installation